 - 1 red bell pepper cut into strips

 - 2 cloves garlic minced

 - 1/2 cup parmesan cheese shredded (use nutritional yeast if dairy-free)

 - 1/4 cup organic half and half (can use full fat coconut milk if dairy-free)

 - 1/4 tsp sea salt plus more to taste

 - 1/8 tsp ground black pepper plus more to taste

 - optional garnish: fresh basil julienned

-- Add parmesan and cream and stir to combine (if going dairy-free, skip this step or add some vegetable broth if desired).
+Add parmesan and cream and stir to combine (if going dairy-free, skip this step or add some vegetable broth if desired).
 Toss with drained pasta and heat through.
 Add the tomato halves and toss again.
-Season to taste with kosher salt and pepper.
+Season to taste with sea salt and pepper.

 Oh – and wish me luck in the #TuscanyNowCookOff competition with this delicious, Italy-inspired recipe.
 For more info, click here.